 ISAs, pensions, National Savings & Investments products and certain specialist investment funds don’t attract tax and are all worth considering.
 That said, it’s important to look at the total net profit first and not just go for something because it’s tax-free.
 Sometimes, even with the tax incentive, the rewards are still too low to deserve investment.

 See our tax section for lots more ways of protecting yourself from the HMRC!

-If you have a family or other dependents make sure you have enough life insurance to keep them going if you weren’t around.
+If you have a family or other dependents, make sure you have enough life insurance to keep them going if you weren’t around.
 This is one area where you mustn’t scrimp.
-Make sure that the mortgage would be paid and they would be supported if you weren’t around.
+Make sure the mortgage will be paid and that they’ll be supported if anything happens to you.

-Also, when it comes to about five years before you plan to retire it is a good idea to ‘lifestyle’ your investments and start moving your money from the more volatile, ‘growth’ products (shares, property, commodities etc) to the more stable investments such as savings accounts, bonds and gilts so that you can capture the gains you have made over the years and keep it going even if you happen to retire just as markets are falling.
+Also, when it comes to about five years before you plan to retire, it’s a good idea to ‘lifestyle’ your investments and start moving your money from the more volatile, ‘growth’ products (shares, property, commodities etc) to the more stable investments such as savings accounts, bonds and gilts so that you can capture the gains you have made over the years and keep it going even if you happen to retire just as markets are falling.